About the 6 Day Ethiopia Fly in Safari

-Rivalling the attraction of the Blue Nile Falls are the thirty-seven islands scattered about on the 3,000-square-kilometre (1,860-square-mile) surface of Ethiopia’s largest body of water: Lake Tana, which gives birth to the Blue Nile.
+Lake tana Rivals the attraction of the Blue Nile Falls.
+Here there are the thirty-seven islands scattered about on the 3,000-square-kilometre.
+This is about 1,860-square-mile surface of Ethiopia’s largest body of water.
+Lake Tana, which gives birth to the Blue Nile.

-Some twenty of these shelter churches and monasteries of immense historical and cultural interest; decorated with beautiful paintings and housing innumerable treasures.
+There are some twenty of these shelter churches and monasteries.
+These are sites of immense historical and cultural interest.
+They are decorated with beautiful paintings and housing innumerable treasures.

-Lake Tana, largest lake of Ethiopia, located in a depression of the northwest plateau, 6,000 feet (1,800 metres) above sea level.
-It forms the main reservoir for the Blue Nile (Abbay) River, which drains its southern extremity near Bahir Dar.
+Lake Tana is the largest lake of Ethiopia. it is located in a depression of the northwest plateau, 6,000 feet (1,800 metres) above sea level. lake Tana forms the main reservoir for the Blue Nile (Abbay) River.
+This drains its southern extremity near Bahir Dar.

-The many interesting and historic locations on or around the lake include the islands of Birgida Maryam, Dega Estefanos, Dek, Narga, Tana Cherkos, Mitsele Fasilidas, Kebran, and Debre Maryam, as well as the Gorgora, Mandaba, and Zeghe peninsulas.
+There are many interesting and historic locations on or around the lake.
+They include the islands of Birgida Maryam, Dega Estefanos, Dek, Narga and Tana Cherkos.
+Others are Mitsele Fasilidas, Kebran, and Debre Maryam.
+We also have the Gorgora, Mandaba, and Zeghe peninsulas.
 All have fine churches.

-Though founded much earlier, most of the actual buildings date from the late sixteenth or early seventeenth centuries.
-Many have beautiful mural paintings and church crosses, and house crowns and clothes of former kings.
+Most of these churches were founded much earlier.
+The actual buildings date from the late sixteenth or early seventeenth centuries.
+Many have beautiful mural paintings and church crosses.
+There are also house crowns and clothes of former kings.